Alfresco/docs-alfresco/digital-workspace/latest/develop/extension-mechanism.md

     export class AppExtensionsModule {}
     ```

-7. Edit the `angular.json` configuration file so the extension is visible from the Digital Workspace app.
+7. Edit the `angular.json` file by adding the following configuration to the `projects/content-ee/targets/build/options/assets` section.

-8. To the `projects/content-ee/targets/build/options/assets` file add the following.
+     This configuration ensures the extension is visible from the Digital Workspace app.

     ```json
     {